cultuurnet/udb3-json-schemas/README.md

 Anyone can contribute to our API documentation.
 To make the process as smooth as possible, please take the following guidelines into consideration:

 *   Make your changes on a branch separate from `main` first.
 (Pushes to `main` will automatically be rejected!)
 Use a branch name that is prefixed with your project's name.
 For example `uitdatabank/your-branch-name` or `widgets/your-branch-name`.
-*   Try to only make changes to one project per branch / PR, unless absolutely necessary to edit multiple projects at once.
+*   Do not edit multiple projects in the same branch unless the changes are related to each other.
+*   Avoid branches with a lot of changes that are not related, even within the same project.
+If you need to add a lot of documentation, aim for small incremental steps so the review process stays manageable and you get feedback early on.
 *   Use [atomic commits](https://curiousprogrammer.dev/blog/why-i-create-atomic-commits-in-git/).
 *   Use [good commit messages](https://cbea.ms/git-commit/).
 Avoid generic commit messages like `Updated example.md` or `PR remarks`.
-*   Avoid big pull requests with a lot of changes that are not related to each other.
-If you need to add a lot of documentation, aim for incremental pull requests with small, specific scopes.
 *   Create a [draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) if your changes are not ready for review yet but you want to open a pull request already.
 *   Fill in the description of your pull request with the template that is automatically provided.

 When your changes are ready, create a regular pull request or [mark your draft pull request as ready for review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review).
-One or more reviewers will automatically be assigned who will go over your changes and give feedback or approve them.
+One or more reviewers will automatically be assigned to go over your changes and give feedback or approve them.

-After the approval, the changes are usually expected to be merged by the pull request author (if they are in our organization).
+After approval, it is up to the pull request author to merge the changes (if the author is part of our organization).
 Pull requests from external forks will be merged by the reviewers.

 ## Adding a new project 🐣

-Adding a new project involves multiple steps both in this git repository, as on https://docs.publiq.be.
+Adding a new project involves multiple steps both in this git repository and on https://docs.publiq.be.

 Because some of these steps require special permissions, it is not possible to do this yourself.
 Instead, [create an issue](https://github.com/cultuurnet/apidocs/issues) with the following information: